JasperDavidson/Pong-Remake/README.md

 Move the left pong with w and s; move the right pong with the up arrow and down arrow.

+There is a skins feature that has three options currently: Fire Ball, Water Ball, and Moss Ball.

 There is a also a powerup mode with three powerups currently: Slow, which slows the player down in the x and y direction; Speed, which speeds the player up in the x and y direction; and Expand, which expands the paddle of whoever hit the ball last.